IamAmbrose/covid19_clinical_trials/README.md

-# 📊 COVID-19 Clinical Trials Dashboard
+# 📊 COVID-19 Clinical Trials Analysis

 An **interactive dashboard** built with **Streamlit** to explore COVID-19 clinical trials worldwide using open data from ClinicalTrials.gov.